Dr Nicolas Herault

 Biography

-Nicolas joined the Melbourne Institute of Applied Economic and Social Research in March 2007 as a Research Fellow within the Labour Economics and Social Policy Research area.
-He holds a PhD and a Master’s degree in economics from the University of Bordeaux IV (France).
-For his PhD thesis, Nicolas built a microsimulation model and linked it to a computable general equilibrium model in order to assess the effects of trade liberalisation on poverty and income inequality in South Africa.
-He has recently undertaken commissioned research for the World Bank, the European Commission, the Australian Labor Party, the Australian Department of Education, Employment and Workplace Relations and the Australian National Centre for Vocational Education Research.
-His research has been published in leading journals such as Oxford Economic Papers, Fiscal Studies, The Economic Record and Journal of Applied Economics.
+Nicolas currently holds the position of Senior Research Fellow at the Melbourne Institute of Applied Economic and Social Research at the University of Melbourne, which he joined in 2007.
+He holds a PhD and a Master’s degree in economics from the University of Bordeaux (France).
+He has undertaken commissioned research for the World Bank, the European Commission, the Australian Labor Party, the Australian Department of Education, Employment and Workplace Relations and the Australian National Centre for Vocational Education Research.
+His research has been published in leading journals such as Oxford Economic Papers, Journal of Urban Economics and Fiscal Studies.

 Research Interests